Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_snowflake_data_wrangler/vhol_snowflake_data_wrangler.md

 We will first load this data set into Snowflake to simulate data collected from internal systems for analytical purposes.
 Using Snowflake’s Zero Copy Cloning feature will make this data available to the Data Science team, without duplicating the data and also protecting the production data from any data manipulation.
 The data will then be enriched with unemployment data from Knoema on the Snowflake Data Marketplace.

-From within SageMaker Studio we will then retrieve the data using Data Wrangler, which we will use to do analysis of the data.
+From within SageMaker Studio we will then retrieve the data using Data Wrangler, which we will use to do analysis of the combined loan and unemployment data.
 Using Data Wrangler we will perform feature engineering and then analyze the data for ML model potential.
-The next step will be to add the enriched unemployment data and reevaluate the data.
 The data prep flow will then be used to provide data for model training.
 Finally we will deploy a scoring pipeline and write the data back to Snowflake.